ritik8354/riva/README.md

 # riva
-riva is a all in one reconance tool
+riva is a all in one reconnaissance tool

 REQUIREMENTS